kwathen/OCTOPUS/README.md

 # Simulation Design Structure

 The simulation design object contains two pieces, the first is the trial design, described in the previous section, and the simulation object.
 The simulation object contains a list of scenarios, such as the null and alternative, to simulate.

+# To Do List

+- [ ] In the R Shiny App to compare recruitment (R/RecruitmentComparitor.R)  the function ComputeMonthlyAccrual improves the AccrualMethods class by allowing the ramp up to be on a per site basis.
+Move this functionality to the general class so it can be used in simulation.